stefanprodan/istio-gke/docs/apps/01-canary-flagger.md

     * halt advancement if a rolling update is underway
     * halt advancement if pods are unhealthy
 * increase canary traffic weight percentage from 0% to 5% (step weight)
+* call webhooks and check results
 * check canary HTTP request success rate and latency
     * halt advancement if any metric is under the specified threshold
     * increment the failed checks counter
 * check if the number of failed checks reached the threshold
     * route all traffic to primary
     * scale to zero the canary deployment and mark it as failed
-    * wait for the canary deployment to be updated (revision bump) and start over
+    * wait for the canary deployment to be updated and start over
 * increase canary traffic weight by 5% (step weight) till it reaches 50% (max weight)
     * halt advancement while canary request success rate is under the threshold
     * halt advancement while canary request duration P99 is over the threshold
     * halt advancement if the primary or canary deployment becomes unhealthy
     * halt advancement while canary deployment is being scaled up/down by HPA
 * promote canary to primary
+    * copy ConfigMaps and Secrets from canary to primary
     * copy canary deployment spec template over primary
 * wait for primary rolling update to finish
     * halt advancement if pods are unhealthy
 * route all traffic to primary
 * scale to zero the canary deployment
 * mark rollout as finished
-* wait for the canary deployment to be updated (revision bump) and start over
+* wait for the canary deployment to be updated and start over

 You can change the canary analysis _max weight_ and the _step weight_ percentage in the Flagger's custom resource.